RobbinLawASPdotnet/dotnet6-demos/ac-git-github-with-VSCode/docs/git-github-with-VSCode.md

 The -l means list all configs.
 Press the space bar to see each setting, and `q` to quit.

+If you still get errors when trying to pull from or push to github, you will have to get into the Windows Credential Manager and delete the github references.
+A machine restart will be required.

 ----

 ## Setting GitHub Authentication for more than one GitHub User